curateteaching/digitalpedagogy/keywords/eportfolio.md

 ![screenshot](images/eportfolio-uva.JPG)

 * Artifact Type: Syllabus
-* Source URL:
-* Artifact Permissions:
-* Copy of the Artifact:
 * Creator and Affiliation: Yitna Firdyiwek, University of Virginia

 This one-credit course is available to undergraduate students at the University of Virginia.
 Initially taught as a free-standing elective course, "ELA 1559: Collect, Select, and Reflect" is now part of a suite of "Engaging the Liberal Arts" electives students can take as part of their undergraduate experience.
 Distinctive features of this course include the focus on portfolio-makingness through the creation of three separate portfolios-- a learning e-portfolio; a presentational e-portfolio; and an exploratory e-portfolio-- and the design of criteria for considering how to assess each.